 Can electric vehicles solve the climate crisis?

 A little more than ten years ago, the documentary “Who Killed the Electric Car?” mourned the wasted promise of electric vehicles.
 But times have changed: seemingly out of nowhere, affordable electric and hybrid vehicles are suddenly all over the place.
+More consumers are looking into encompass insurance reviews for their electric cars, instead of their typical fuel-powered car.
+More charging stations are being installed.
 Tesla now offers high-performance electric cars with a range of almost 500 km between charges, and has announced the prototype development of an electric long-haul truck.
 Volvo, Jaguar, and Land Rover have all committed to produce only electric and hybrid vehicles by 2020, and the United Kingdom has announced a ban on gas- and diesel-fueled vehicles as of 2040.

 I was first introduced to the world of electric car research in 2007, back when these technologies still seemed far on the horizon.
 Then, the focus was on plug-in hybrid electric vehicles, or PHEVs for short.
 PHEVs are like a Toyota Prius, but with a regular household charging cable that allows drivers to get a few extra all-electric kilometres out of their commute.
 Sometimes they are referred to as range extenders.
 We published two papers back in 2011 on the subjects of driver behaviour and the rate-of-return a person should expect from their PHEV, both focussed on answering the question “can PHEVs work in the cold climate of Canada?”, We determined that yes, they could; however, it takes about a decade before PHEVs become economically viable, meaning the money you save at the pump starts to balance the extra cost of the vehicle.